Period Spaces for Hodge Structures in Equal Characteristic: The Slope Filtration Theorem

 In this section we finally prove the Slope Filtration Theorem as well as the fact that isoclinic $\sigma$-modules over $B\ancon$ descend to $B\con$.
-For this purpose we will need to work locally on the Berkovich space $\CM(B)$ associated to $B$ (see Appendix~\refAppBerkovich).
-Also recall the notion of affinoid covering of $\CM(B)$ from Definition~\ref{DefBerkovichSpaces}.
+For this purpose we will need to work locally on the Berkovich space $\CM(B)$ associated with $B$ (see Appendix~\refAppBerkovich).
+Also recall our definition of affinoid covering of $\CM(B)$ from Definition~\ref{DefBerkovichSpaces}.

 \begin{lemma} Let $r$ be a positive rational number and let $D\in\GL_n\bigl(B\langle\frac{z}{\zeta^r},\frac{\zeta^r}{z}\rangle\bigr)$.
-Define the number $h:=\bigl(\|D\|_r\,\|D^{-1}\|_r\bigr)^{1/(q-1)}\,\geq\,1$ and let $A\in M_n\bigl(B\langle\frac{z}{\zeta^r},\frac{\zeta^r}{z}\rangle\bigr)$ satisfy $\|AD^{-1}-\Id_n\|_r<h^{-1}$.
+Define the number $h:=\bigl(\|D\|_r\,\|D^{-1}\|_r\bigr)^{1/(q-1)}\,\geq\,1$ and let $A\in M_n\bigl(B\langle\frac{z}{\zeta^r},\frac{\zeta^r}{z}\rangle\bigr)$ satisfy $\|AD^{-1}-\Id_n\|_r<h^{-1}\le1$.
 Then there exists a matrix $U\in\GL_n\bigl(B\langle\frac{\zeta^r}{z}\rangle\bigr)$ with $\|U-\Id_n\|_r<1$ and

 \end{lemma}

 \begin{proof} We define sequences of matrices $U_0,U_1,\ldots$ and $A_0,A_1,\ldots$ as follows.
 We start with $U_0=\Id_n$.
 Given $U_\ell\in\GL_n\bigl(B\langle\frac{\zeta^r}{z}\rangle\bigr)$ we set $A_\ell=U_\ell^{-1}AU_\ell^\sigma$.
 We define an additive function $f:B\langle\frac{z}{\zeta^r},\frac{\zeta^r}{z}\rangle\to B\langle\frac{\zeta^r}{z}\rangle$ by mapping $a=\sum_{i\in\BZ}a_i z^i$ to $\sum_{i\leq0}a_i z^i$ and we extend it to a function on matrices.
 We have $\|f(a)\|_r\leq\|a\|_r$.
 Set $X_\ell=f(A_\ell D^{-1}-\Id_n)$ and $U_{\ell+1}=U_\ell(\Id_n+X_\ell)$.
 Put $c=\|AD^{-1}-\Id_n\|_r\cdot h<1$ and $c_\ell=\|X_\ell\|_r\cdot h$.